Dinidu/MLP_EVALUATION/docs/report.md

 L2_REGULARIZE = True
 ```
 By making changes to the above properties, **Different versions of the network model** can be derived.

+Go to [ evaluation ](evaluation.md) section to see the performance evaluation of different versions of the network.